rism-international/pdf-export/README.md

 Basic usage
 -----------
+The transformation of Marcxml to LaTex has two steps:
+* Transforming into template.xml with preproc.rb
+This file contains all information as template for LaTex.
+* Transforming into latex-document with pdf.rb
+This generates the .TEX-file for pdftex

 1. XSLT

 The process is called from the pdf.rb-script.
 Main target of the script is the build of a related .TEX-file in prepartion for pdftex.At the current state the XSLT also defines the order of the resulting document.